nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 ![](jarednielsen-forkyeah-github-repository-commit-01.png)

-The primary purpose of GitHub is to create and host repositories.
+The primary purpose of GitHub is to create and host repositories, commonly referred to as _repos_.

 What's a repository?
 We can think of a repository like a cookbook or a recipe box: it's a place for us to store our recipes.

 GitHub provides several different options for creating a new repository.
 The easiest to access is in the right side of the navbar.
 If you click the `+` sign, the first option in the dropdown menu is `New repository`.

 ![](jarednielsen-forkyeah-github-repository-commit-02.png)

-Alternatively, if we navigate to our `Repositories` tab, we are presented with a green button that reads, `New`.
+Alternatively, if we navigate to the `Repositories` tab from our profile page, we are presented with a green button that reads, `New`.

 ![](jarednielsen-forkyeah-github-repository-commit-03.png)